 Both roles are trained to solve problems, but it is the paradigm shift of engineering change in human and organisational behaviours instead of mechanical or technical processes that separates the two job functions.

 Management Consultants work on case studies, building hypothesises around the particular conditions of the project.
 They use this to map out a framework for understanding the challenge they face, creating a logical pathway to the right solution.

 So, with that in mind, we have created a case study.
-We examine you career and the problem of how to best transition into management consultancy from a technical background.
-We examine your weaknesses, strengths and possible answers in how to best formulate a plan of action and implement change.
+We examine your career and the problem of how to best transition into management consultancy from a technical background.
+We examine your weaknesses, strengths, and possible answers in how to best formulate a plan of action and implement change.

-One of the most widely used methods in management consultancy is the hypothesis based issue analysis to build up a more complete understanding of the project, beyond superficial analysis.
+One of the most widely used methods in management consultancy is the hypothesis-based analysis to build up a more complete understanding of the project, beyond superficial analysis.